Interface

 Besides, she was no Nikolina.

-ESCAPISM WAS THE BIGGEST INDUSTRY IN THE WORLD THESE, AND one of its finest proponents was the Interface Institute, the most sophisticated simulated love factory outside of Bangkok.
-Its giant Atari computer recognised me as a regular. <<Nikki again?>> she asked as I undressed, connected stimulators to all my major sensory and erogenous zones, flinched as I was jabbed with an hallucinogenic batch. <<I must be in love>> I laughed and slipped out of the world of offices and bars, into total interface with the infinite alternate worlds of th network.
+IF ESCAPISM WAS THE BIGGEST INDUSTRY IN the world, one of its finest proponents must be the Interface Institute, the most sophisticated simulated love factory outside of Bangkok.
+Its giant Atari computer recognized me as a regular. <<Nikki again?>> she asked as I undressed, connected stimulators to all my major sensory and erogenous zones, flinched as I was jabbed with a hallucinogenic batch. <<I must be in love>> I laughed and slipped out of the world of offices and bars, into total interface with the infinite alternate worlds of the network.

 A wave of blue static rolled across the room, fogging the city view.
 The words TRANSMISSION BREAKDOWN flashed on and off through the fog.

-Before I had time to swear an iconic representation of the Atari master computer appeared before me. <<The Interface Institute extends its sincere regret for this malfunction>> the icon said. <<In compensation, we offer the standard two free packages.
-Or you could have two girls at once.>>
+Before I had time to swear an iconic representation of the Atari master computer appeared before me. <<The Interface Institute extends its sincere regret for this malfunction>> the icon said, bowing deeply. <<In compensation, we offer the standard two free packages.
+Or you might prefer two girls at once?>>

 <<I don't want anyone else>> I said. <<Has my program been modified?>>